katcipis/sophia/notes/xp-explained.md

 Also tests are a great way to get feedback about your design.
 If you write them before you are getting the feedback as fast as possible, which also seems to be a good idea.

+Only manual tests will not work well since they just make stressful situations worse (more mistakes are made), while automated tests provide the opposite effect, confidence on the face of pressure.

 ### Double Checking